LaunchCodeEducation/data-analysis/src/assignments/final-project.rst

 The final project is an opportunity to showcase your analysis skills from EDA to visualization and produce a project for your professional portfolio.
-The project is broken into five checkpoints.
+The project is broken into five checkpoints and a final presentation.

 #. :ref:`Selecting your business issue and dataset<checkpoint1>`
 #. :ref:`EDA<checkpoint2>`
 #. :ref:`Cleaning data<checkpoint3>`
 #. :ref:`Manipulate, interpret, and visualize data<checkpoint4>`
 #. :ref:`Modelling data<checkpoint5>`
+#. :ref:`Final presentation<finalPresentation>`

 Examples of final projects to help you understand the requirements and complete your own.